iRankHub/backend/docs/api.md

 2. Use the `EnableTwoFactor` endpoint with the obtained token to enable 2FA for the user.
 3. The response will include a secret and a QR code URL.
 Use an authenticator app to scan the QR code or manually enter the secret.
 4. Generate a 2FA code using the authenticator app.
-5. Use the `VerifyTwoFactor` endpoint with the generated code to verify and complete the 2FA setup.
+5. Use the `VerifyTwoFactor` endpoint with the generated code and the token to verify and complete the 2FA setup.
 6. For subsequent logins, the `Login` endpoint will return `requireTwoFactor: true` if 2FA is enabled.
-7. Provide the 2FA code using the `VerifyTwoFactor` endpoint to complete the login process.
+7. Provide the 2FA code and the token using the `VerifyTwoFactor` endpoint to complete the login process.
 8. To disable 2FA, use the `DisableTwoFactor` endpoint with a valid authentication token.

 ### Request Password Reset